 Establish acceptable curing levels for your process and then develop a maintenance schedule that fits your needs.
-Radiometers can be used to measure relative readings for spectral output as a means of monitoring system performance.
+Radiometers can be used to measure relative readings for spectral output as a means of monitoring spectral intensity.

-The maintenance and replacement schedule for the system depends upon your:
+The maintenance and replacement schedule for the system will depend upon your: